 Finally, a sense of meaning or purpose is another key to a long life.
-Among U.S. adults, those who live to 80 tend to live longer in general.
+Among U.S. adults, those who live to 80 tend to live longer.
 Adults who reach the milestone of age 80 live an average of eight to 10 years longer than others, the Centers for Disease Control and Prevention (CDC) writes.
-Purpose is the key to getting there.
+The purpose is the key to getting there.

 People are happiest in their late 60s and up.
-Make the most of the best years of your life–and live longer, too!–with strong relationships, a CDPAP program or aging in place strategy, spending plenty of time outdoors, and creating meaning as you age.
+Make the most of the best years of your life–and live longer, too!
+With solid relationships, a CDPAP program or aging-in-place strategy, spending plenty of time outdoors, and creating meaning as you age.